Magalia, California

 Magalia (formerly Butte Mills and Dogtown) is an unincorporated community and census-designated place (CDP) in Butte County, California, United States.
-The population was 11,310 at the 2010 census.
+The population was 7,795 at the 2020 census, down from 11,310 at the 2010 census.

 History

 Originally established after the 1849 California Gold Rush as a mining camp, the town was first called Mountain View.
 A dog breeding operation started in 1850 which led to the name Dogtown.
 A post office opened in 1857, which was shared with the adjacent settlement of Mill City; the two eventually united.
 In 1861 the name was changed to Magalia after the Latin word for cottages.

 On April 12, 1859, at the Willard Claim, a hydraulic mine in the Feather River Canyon northeast of the town, a 54-pound (20 kg) gold nugget was discovered, the largest in the world at the time.
-Dubbed the "Dogtown nugget", it made the town famous.
+Dubbed the "Dogtown Nugget", it made the town famous.

 2018 fire

 The community suffered extensive damage in the Camp Fire, a wildfire which began on November 8, 2018.
-As of December 13, Butte County Sheriff's Department reported that at least seven people died in Magalia during the Camp fire.
+As of December 13, Butte County Sheriff's Department reported that at least seven people died in Magalia during the Camp Fire.
 Some survivors sheltered in place at a Baptist church along the only evacuation route north of the ridge.